-A premium of two dollars (\$2.00) shall be paid to employees who work a second shift (after 11:00 am) except for employees working on an overtime basis as an extension of their regular day shift.
-Employees assigned to work second shift will continue to receive the second shift two dollar (\$2.00) premium for temporary day shift assignments of two (2) weeks or less.
-Employees who are assigned a Monday through Friday shift shall receive time and one-half (1-1/2) for all Saturday work, unless the employee was in leave-without-pay status during that week, over 40 hours.
-Those assigned a Tuesday through Saturday shift shall receive time and one-half (1-1/2) for all Saturday work.
+A premium of two dollars and fifty cents (\$2.500) shall be paid to employees who work a second shift (after 11:00 am) except for employees working on an overtime basis as an extension of their regular day shift.
+Employees assigned to work second shift will continue to receive the second shift two dollar and fifty cents (\$2.500) premium for temporary day shift assignments of two (2) weeks or less.
+Employees who are assigned a Monday through Friday shift shall receive time and one-half (1-1/2) for all Saturday work, unless the employee was in leave-without-pay status during that week.

-E. Refusal of Assignment Outside Regular Hours: In assigning work for swing shift, the employer will first ask for volunteers; if enough people do not volunteer, the employer will assign people in inverse seniority order.
+- E. Refusal of Assignment Outside Regular Hours: In assigning work for swing shift, the employer will first ask for volunteers.
+Employees interested in volunteering must submit their desire to volunteer in writing to their direct supervisor.
+Employees may submit their interest at any time of the year.
+This request may be amended or withdrawn at any time, however any changes to the voluntary list shall be effective ten (10) working days after the written request is submitted.; - ilf enough people do not volunteer, the employer will assign people in inverse seniority order.
 If a significant hardship is created by assigning an employee to swing shift, the employer will review and verify the circumstances with the Union, and where appropriate, the employer will pass over this employee and assign the next least senior employee.